 UC Davis has a state of the art simulation suite, called the Center for Virtual Care.
-Our residents regularly go to the CVC for training on leading a code blue, using an ultrasound machine for thoracentesis and paracentesis, placing central lines, and performing ophthalmoscopic exams.
+Our residents regularly go to the CVC for training on ultrasound machine for thoracentesis, paracentesis, placing central lines, and performing ophthalmoscopic exams.
 We also have simulation for common joint injection and aspiration procedures.

 Online Ambulatory Modules (monthly)

 We utilize the outstanding online educational modules provided by Johns Hopkins at their PEAC Physician Education and Assessment Center.
 Residents are assigned 8 modules on common ambulatory topics that must be completed in the academic year.
 Each takes only 1-2 hours, but they are great self-study education modules.
 There are upwards of 30 modules available each year, so ambitious residents can complete as many as they wish – we require only 8.

 Consultative & Perioperative Medicine Essentials for Hospitalists Modules